*This information may be subject to change

 It takes many years of hard work to complete all the test levels.

 Club tests are done on club ice and are evaluated by a judge during a designated test session.
-Skaters can take from Senior Bronze to Gold Level Freeskate, Skills and Dance tests along with introductory to Gold level Interpretive tests.
+Skaters can take STAR 6 to Gold Level Freeskate, Skills, Dance and Artistic level tests but only if the test session is approved by the BC Coast Region Test Committee and there is a judge available.

-Skaters have to apply for their test(s) on-line on the VSC Test Registry when a coach tells them that they are ready to test.
+Skaters have to apply for their test(s) on-line on the BC Coast Region Test Registry when a coach tells them that they are ready to test.

-Centralized tests include all of the tests mentioned under Club tests.
+Centralized tests include all of the tests mentioned under Club tests, along with Diamond Dances.
 These tests are done on Centralized test days at a rink in the BC Coast Region area and are evaluated by a judge.
-Coaches/clubs can opt to have their skaters test at these sessions instead of on home ice.

 *All DIAMOND dance tests have to be evaluated at a Centralized test day.

-Skaters apply for their test(s) on-line using the BC Coast Test Registry.
+Skaters apply for their test(s) on-line using the BC Coast Region Test Registry.

 Tests done at Competitions